Indian removal: Muskogee (Creek)

 In the aftermath of the Treaties of Fort Jackson, and the Washington, the Muscogee were confined to a small strip of land in present-day east central Alabama.
-The Creek national council signed the Treaty of Cusseta in 1832, ceding their remaining lands east of the Mississippi to the U.S. and accepting relocation to the Indian Territory.
+The Creek national council signed the Treaty of Cusseta in 1832, ceding their remaining lands east of the Mississippi to the US and accepting relocation to the Indian Territory.
 Most Muscogee were removed to the territory during the Trail of Tears in 1834, although some remained behind.
 Although the Creek War of 1836 ended government attempts to convince the Creek population to leave voluntarily, Creeks who had not participated in the war were not forced west (as others were).
 The Creek population was placed into camps and told that they would be relocated soon.
 Many Creek leaders were surprised by the quick departure but could do little to challenge it.
 The 16,000 Creeks were organized into five detachments who were to be sent to Fort Gibson.
 The Creek leaders did their best to negotiate better conditions, and succeeded in obtaining wagons and medicine.
 To prepare for the relocation, Creeks began to deconstruct their spiritual lives; they burned piles of lightwood over their ancestors' graves to honor their memories, and polished the sacred plates which would travel at the front of each group.
 They also prepared financially, selling what they could not bring.
 Many were swindled by local merchants out of valuable possessions (including land), and the military had to intervene.
 The detachments began moving west in September 1836, facing harsh conditions.
 Despite their preparations, the detachments faced bad roads, worse weather, and a lack of drinkable water.
 When all five detachments reached their destination, they recorded their death toll.
 The first detachment, with 2,318 Creeks, had 78 deaths; the second had 3,095 Creeks, with 37 deaths.
 The third had 2,818 Creeks, and 12 deaths; the fourth, 2,330 Creeks and 36 deaths.
 The fifth detachment, with 2,087 Creeks, had 25 deaths.
 In 1837 outside of Baton Rouge, Louisiana over 300 Creeks being forcibly removed to Western prairies drowned in the Mississippi River.

 Chickasaw

 Unlike other tribes, who exchanged lands, the Chickasaw were to receive financial compensation of $3 million from the United States for their lands east of the Mississippi River.
 They reached an agreement to purchase of land from the previously-removed Choctaw in 1836 after a bitter five-year debate, paying the Chocktaw $530,000 for the westernmost Choctaw land.
 Most of the Chickasaw moved in 1837 and 1838.
-The $3 million owed to the Chickasaw by the U.S. went unpaid for nearly 30 years.
+The $3 million owed to the Chickasaw by the US went unpaid for nearly 30 years.